uddeepta-deka/uddeepta-deka.github.io/_posts/2018-09-01-of_humans_and_stardust.md

   methane, phosphate and water.
 These chemicals originated from the building blocks of life, often abbreviated as CHNOPS: carbon, hydrogen, nitrogen, oxygen, phosphorus and sulphur.</p>

-Every element in the periodic table has a unique ‘fingerprint’.
-Solids, liquids and dense gases emit all colors (wavelengths) of visible light from violet till red.
+<p>Every element in the periodic table has a unique ‘fingerprint’.
+Solids, liquids and dense gases emit all colors (wavelengths) of visible
+  light from violet till red.
 This is called a ‘continuous spectrum’.
 Thin gases, however, emit only certain colors of light.
 This is known as ‘emission spectrum’.
 If a source of light is present behind a thin gas, it will absorb light of the same color it emits.
   This is known as ‘absorption spectrum’.
 Using an instrument called a ‘spectrograph’, one can find the spectrum of an element.
 It is found that every element has a unique spectra (the fingerprint!).
 In other words, one can study the spectra to identify the materials which is emitting or absorbing light.
-Astronomers use this technique to look at the spectra of different stars and estimate their chemical composition.
+Astronomers use this technique to look at the spectra of different stars and estimate their chemical composition.</p>

-A study by researchers using observations from the Sloan Digital Sky Survey’s (SDSS) Apache Point Observatory Galactic Evolution
+<p>A study by researchers using observations from the Sloan Digital Sky Survey’s (SDSS) Apache Point Observatory Galactic Evolution
   Experiment (APOGEE) spectrograph in New Mexico shows that ‘Humans are, indeed, made of stardust’.
-The study consisting of a survey of 150,000 stars indicated that humans and Milky Way galaxy have around 97 percent of the same kind of atoms.
+The study consisting of a survey of 150,000 stars indicated that humans and Milky Way galaxy have around 97 percent of the same kind of atoms.</p>

-Thus, most of the elements that we are made of were formed in stars over the course of billions of years and multiple star lifetimes.
+<p>Thus, most of the elements that we are made of were formed in stars over the course of billions of years and multiple star lifetimes.
   Any element in our body, heavier than iron, has travelled through at least one supernova.
 It is also possible that some of the hydrogen
-  (which makes up about 9.5 percent of our bodies) and lithium, which is present in our body in trace amounts, originated from the Big Bang itself!
+  (which makes up about 9.5 percent of our bodies) and lithium, which is present in our body in trace amounts, originated from the Big Bang itself!</p>

-So, the next time your mom tells you – “tu meri aankhon ka taara hai”, look up and tell her how correct she literally is.
+<p>So, the next time your mom tells you – “tu meri aankhon ka taara hai”, look up and tell her how correct she literally is.</p>